NEONScience/NEON-Data-Skills/tutorials/R/NEON-general/neon-overview/NEON-download-explore/NEON-download-explore.md

 ### Install R Packages

-* **devtools**: Needed to install packages from GitHub
 * **neonUtilities**: Basic functions for accessing NEON data
 * **raster**: Raster package; needed for remote sensing data
-* **geoNEON**: For working with NEON spatial data

-Some of these packages are on CRAN and can be installed by `install.packages()`, others need to be installed from other repositories:
+Both of these packages can be installed from CRAN:

-    install.packages("devtools")
     install.packages("neonUtilities")
     install.packages("raster")
-    devtools::install_github("NEONScience/NEON-geolocation/geoNEON")

 ### Additional Resources